Stress tests a reminder Irish bank recovery a work in progress

-The country's two main lenders, Allied Irish Banks (ALBK.I) and Bank of Ireland (BKIR.I), fared second and fourth worst respectively among 51 banks scrutinised over their ability to withstand a three-year theoretical economic shock.
+The country's two main lenders, Allied Irish Banks and Bank of Ireland, fared second and fourth worst respectively among 51 banks scrutinised over their ability to withstand a three-year theoretical economic shock.

 The two banks suggested they felt they had been unfairly penalised because of the inclusion throughout the three years of costly legacy features from the last crisis that they are shedding or have already gotten rid of, a view backed by most analysts on Monday.